mk12/sicp/notes/exercise.md

 # Note on the Language

 The code on this website is written in a language based on [R6RS Scheme][].
 The language provides custom syntax for modules and assertions, and defines a few special forms.
-[Source files][] use the language by wrapping their content with `SICP`, a macro [implemented][] in plain R6RS Scheme.
+[Source files][] use the language by wrapping their content in `(SICP ...)`, a macro [implemented][] in plain R6RS Scheme.

 [R6RS Scheme]: http://www.r6rs.org
     "The Revised(6) Report on the Algorithmic Language Scheme"